 - Refunds are applied to the student's University account.

-Process for filing a Special Circumstance Late Drop/Withdrawal:
+Process for Filling a Special Circumstance Late Drop/Withdrawal

 - Personal statement written by the student that outlines his/her life-changing event, and its impact on their academic progress.